biojet-enviro/Biojet-Website/src/content/blog/sewage-treatment-methods-india-can-learn.md

 > Sewage treatment methods have become increasingly critical as over 2 billion people worldwide lack access to adequate wastewater treatment systems.
 While developed nations like those in the European Union connect approximately 75% of their population to centralized sewage systems, developing countries often rely on decentralized solutions or have no treatment infrastructure at all.
 >
 > India faces significant challenges in this area.
 Despite producing 72,368 MLD (million liters per day) of sewage, the country's installed treatment capacity stands at just 31,841 MLD, covering only 43.9% of the total volume.
 Additionally, 60% of this treatment capacity is concentrated in just five states and one Union Territory.
+>
-However, India has made notable progress with certain technologies, particularly the Upflow Anaerobic Sludge Blanket (UASB) process.
-In fact, India is a leading country in municipal sewage treatment using UASB, which has been recognized as the most cost-effective sewage treatment approach for our environmental conditions.
+> However, India has made notable progress with certain technologies.
+India is a leading country in municipal sewage treatment using UASB, which has been recognized as the most cost-effective sewage treatment approach for our environmental conditions.
 This technology forms the core of our national environmental efforts under the Yamuna Action Plan, accounting for 80% of the total treatment capacity (743,000 m³/d).

 ## Current State of Sewage Treatment in India